hanzellacida/hanzellacida/README.md

-Hi, I’m @hanzellacida, a Solopreneur, OG HTML Coder, and Google Ads Manager.
+Hi, I’m @hanzellacida, a Solopreneur, OG HTML Coder, Paid Search Director and Google Ads Manager.
 An aspiring web developer with skills in HTML, CSS, and Java, I bring over a decade of experience as a Google Ads specialist.
 I excel in managing setting up shopping feeds, optimizing campaigns,google tag manager, google analytics GA4 and making data-driven decisions to enhance your online advertising efforts.

 Interests